sagar-barapatre/Collaborative-canvas/README.md

 The project is built with NodeJS and SocketIO for the server and uses jQuery for the client-side code.

-A live demo of the project can be found [here](http://shrouded-mesa-58036.herokuapp.com/).

 # Features
 - Draw  - you can perform a free-hand drawing on the whiteboard with a brush utensil, using your mouse.
 Currently, only one brush size and color are supported.
 - Erase  - you can erase any free-hand drawing on the whiteboard with an eraser utensil, using your mouse.
 Currently, only one eraser size is supported.